 Within the Roman Empire, voluntary associations (collegia in Latin) were social organizations, or more specifically, supper clubs.
 Each association had its own goals and purposes for existence.
 Some were professional or occupational guilds.
 Others were religious or cultic groups whose members honored a particular deity.
 These groups placed much emphasis on fellowship and benevolence.
 Regardless of their stated purpose, all associations had one thing in common: their meetings revolved around meals.1

 The voluntary association serves as the primary analog for understanding the formation of the church.
 The same Greek terms used to describe voluntary associations and their members in the first century were also used to describe Christian churches and their members.2 For instance, churches and voluntary associations were both called ekklesiai.
-Three words used to describe church members— adelphoi (brethren), episkopos (overseer, bishop), and diakonos (servant, deacon)— were common terms first used to designate association members.3 Understanding this is helpful to see how Jesus was subverting pagan government with the formation of the Church.
+Three words used to describe church members— adelphoi (brother/sister), episkopos (overseer), and diakonos (deacon)— were common terms first used to designate association members.3 Understanding this is helpful to see how Jesus was subverting pagan government with the formation of the Church.

 Regardless of the precise nature of each association (church), they all had one thing in common: they were supper clubs.
 They held regular reclining banquets, usually at weekly intervals.
 A typical Roman banquet usually lasted three or four hours.
 It was divided into two sections: the full-course meal, called a deipnon, followed by a prolonged period of leisurely drinking called a ‘symposion’ (Greek) which included discussion.
 These two segments were joined together by a ceremonial act known as a libation, a drink offering of mixed wine, followed by a hymn honoring the deities or a patriotic song in remembrance of a great battle.